-Windows Store applications are a new type of applications that run under Windows 10, Windows 8 and Windows Server 2012 and are distributed via Windows Store.
+Windows Store applications are a new type of applications that run under Windows 10 and Windows Server 2012 and are distributed via Windows Store.
 These applications use the Modern UI style (formerly known as Metro UI).
 This topic provides an overview of testing Windows Store applications with TestComplete.

 General Notes on Testing Windows Store Applications